zurgeg/linux_rocksmith/.github/ISSUE_TEMPLATE/help-needed.md

 * What appears to be the problem?
 (Describe it as best as you can)
 * Did you notice any other unexpected behavior?
 * What did you try already?
+* Did you do any of the steps differently or leave them out?